nicc777/aws-kubectl/README.md

 A directory called `runtime` is also now in the `.gitignore`, and it is therefore a "safe place" to temporarily store sensitive information (credentials).

+Also check out the [blog post](https://www.nicc777.com/blog/2022/2022-03-21.html) discussing the various use cases and other little bits of info that may also be important.

 ## Preparation

 1. Clone this repo